 How To Manage Cluster Feeding And Fussy Evenings

-We’ve tackled cluster feedings and why your baby gets fussy in the evenings, so you can rest easy knowing your baby’s behavior is completely normal.
+Here, we're tackling cluster feedings and why your baby gets fussy in the evenings, so you can rest easy and learn tips for soothing your little one.

 Breastfeeding creates an unmistakable bond between you and your baby.
 This bond brings emotional security and comfort to your baby, while providing the best nutrition possible.
 So, it’s no surprise babies are eager to nurse often and enjoy that special time with you.

 But even if you love that special time with your baby, many moms question whether their little one’s behavior is typical and how to manage frequent nursing demands.
-That’s why we’ve tackled cluster feedings and why your baby tends to get fussy in the evenings – so you can rest easy knowing your baby’s behavior is completely normal.
+This is what's known as cluster feeding and it's why your baby tends to get fussy in the evenings.
+The most important thing for you to know?
+In most cases, your baby's behavior is completely normal.

 A mother’s body is very in tune with her baby’s needs.
 For that reason, it’s always best to nurse whenever your little one wants to.
-Nursing or pumping often is the best way to maintain supply and ensure your baby is getting all the breast milk he or she needs.
-And while many moms find cluster feeding difficult to manage, know that over time, your baby will nurse less often and for less time, especially after introducing solids.
+Nursing or pumping often is the best way to maintain supply and ensure your baby is getting all the breast milk they need.
+And while many moms find cluster feeding difficult to manage, you should know that over time, your baby will nurse less often and for less time, especially after introducing solids.

 You know the drill.
-Your baby is happy and content all day, and then dinner-time hits, and suddenly he or she is ornery, fussy, and seemingly inconsolable.
+Your baby is happy and content all day, and then dinnertime hits, and suddenly they become ornery, fussy, and seemingly inconsolable.
 This type of fussiness often goes hand-in-hand with cluster feeding.
 So, what gives?
-While it’s not totally clear what causes this common night-time ritual, researchers have some ideas:
+While it’s not totally clear what causes this common nighttime ritual, researchers have some ideas:

 - Baby is Overtired.
 It’s hard being little!
-If your baby isn’t getting plenty of nap time during the day, it’s not unusual for them to get tired toward the end of the day and start to get fussy.
-And, unlike adults, babies aren’t able to calm down and just go to sleep – they rely on you to comfort them, snuggle them, nurse them, and help them relax so they can drift off to sleep.
+If your baby isn’t getting plenty of nap time during the day, it’s not unusual for them to get tired toward the end of the day and then get fussy.
+And, unlike adults, babies aren’t able to calm down and just go to sleep.
+They rely on you to comfort them, snuggle them, nurse them, and help them relax so they can drift off to sleep.

 - Baby is Overstimulated.
 Many doctors believe evening fussiness is caused by your baby’s immature nervous system.
-Basically, what that means is that your little one isn’t used to all of the stresses of stimuli of everyday life, so he or she reacts to this overload by crying.
-Your best bet is to keep your baby close to you (or your partner!) by snuggling and carrying them, nurse them when they want to nurse, and reduce stimuli like bright lights, loud sounds and busy or cluttered rooms.
+Basically, what that means is that your little one isn’t used to all of the stresses and stimuli of everyday life, so they react to this overload by crying.
+Your best bet is to keep your baby close to you (or your partner!) by snuggling and carrying them, nurse them when they want to nurse, and reduce stimuli like bright lights, loud sounds, and busy or cluttered rooms.

-The good news is that many babies outgrow this fussy stage by 3 to 4 months old.
+A continuously fussy baby can become stressful.
+Don't worry, mama!
+Like so many other things, your baby will grow out of this stage and move on to the next.
+In fact, the good news is that many babies outgrow this fussy stage by 3 - 4 months old.
 In the meantime, be patient and know that every ounce of milk and love your little one gets is precious.

 What makes cluster feeding even more challenging is that it often happens during your baby’s fussiest time.
 Your little one might nurse for a few minutes, then fuss, then take a little more, and so on.
 If that sounds familiar, try some of these soothing techniques to help calm your baby: